-- → Guides to Culture, Customs and Etiquette These guides from Commisceo Global are a great tool to help you research countries, cultures, and the nuances you might not have expected! - → Travel Reports These reports provided by the Government of Canada allows you to search each country to and review recommendations on health, safety, and other important information. - → USpeak Global Program at the University of Calgary International Student Services offers the USpeak program which matches you to a speaker of a language you are wanting to learn, and in turn you teach your language to your partner. - → Calgary Public Library Language Learning Tools CPL members have access to Rosetta Stone if you want to learn or refresh your language skills - → Calgary Public Library International Newspapers CPL members also have access to international newspapers in multiple languages - → Free language learning apps apps like Memrise, Duolingo, or HelloTalk can help gamify language learning. - Take a ContEd course courses offered include Spanish, French, Dutch, German, Italian, Japanese, Korean, Mandarin, Arabic, Portuguese, Russian, and ASL. - → Join a Language Meetup Meetup.com has a variety of cultural groups and several language groups in Calgary practicing Spanish, French, German, Japanese, Russian, Italian, Mandarin, Korean, Esperanto, Portuguese, Scottish Gaelic, etc. - → Calgary has over 29 cultural associations including The Calgary Italian Cultural Centre, The Calgary Chinese Cultural Centre, and Alliance Française of Calgary.
+- Country Insights a useful resource provided by Global Affairs Canada, it offers tips on Canadian culture compared to a variety of countries around the world, including business etiquette. - → Travel Reports search each country to see recommendations on health, safety, and other important information. - → USpeak Global Program at the University of Calgary -International Student Services offers the USpeak program which matches you to a speaker of a language you are wanting to learn, and in turn you teach your language to your partner.
+Intake runs Oct-Nov for the following Winter semester, and April-early July for the following Fall semester.

+- → Calgary Public Library Language Learning Tools CPL members have access to Rosetta Stone if you want to learn or refresh your language skills - → Calgary Public Library International Newspapers CPL members also have access to international newspapers in multiple languages - Free language learning apps apps like Memrise, Duolingo, or HelloTalk can help gamify language learning. - Take a ContEd course courses offered include Spanish, French, Dutch, German, Italian, Japanese, Korean, Mandarin, Arabic, Portuguese, Russian, and ASL. - Join a Language Meetup Meetup.com has a variety of cultural groups and several language groups in Calgary practicing Spanish, French, German, Japanese, Russian, Italian, Mandarin, Korean, Esperanto, Portuguese, Scottish Gaelic, etc. - → Calgary has over 29 cultural associations including The Calgary Italian Cultural Centre, The Calgary Chinese Cultural Centre, and Alliance Française of Calgary.
 Some of these associations offer language programs, film nights, or other social events!